You want smart political talk without the meltdowns?

 I think I could talk you into it if I had another five minutes.

-Now, you know, yesterday happened, it's history as far as I'm concerned.
+It's history as far as I'm concerned.

-It doesn't have to be a disaster, and it really does need to be resolved quickly, because I think the patience of the American people will run out very quickly.
+It doesn't have to be a disaster, and it really does need to be resolved quickly because I think the patience of the American people will run out very quickly.

 Jim Jordan has thrown his hat in the ring.